mwvgroup/Broker-Web/docs/source/project_structure.rst

   - A page with tabulated data of recently observed objects
   - A page displaying information for a single object and it's data products

 - Build a Django backend capable of supporting the above listed pages.
   At a minimum include apps for:

   - Interacting ith alert data (`alerts`)
   - Interacting ith object data (`objects`)
   - Signing up new users (`signup`)
   - User profiles (`subscriptions`)

-- Add a custom user authentication model to the backend that includes at minimum
+- Add a custom user authentication model to the backend that includes at
+  minimum:

   - Username and / or email
   - First and last name
   - Host country / university